 Our program is open to students who are up to 35 years old, from all disciplines.
 Student must either be in the final phase of the university degree program for a Bachelor’s, Master’s, PhD or “Diplom” degree or the degree must have been completed within a year of application (cutoff date: October 1).
 Bachelor’s students need to have studied at least four semesters in order to have the subject-oriented background required by the program.

-In the Basic Track you get to know Design Thinking and can try out different subject areas.
-The semester starts with a one-week project that introduces the method and mindset of Design Thinking.
-In the following one-, three-, and six-week projects you can actively investigate users, familiarize yourself with intensive teamwork and make amazing prototypes.
+In the Basic Track, you will learn about Design Thinking as a holistic approach in the interplay of the iterative process, the work in multidisciplinary teams and our innovative learning environment.
+The hybrid program starts with a one-week project that introduces the method and mindset of Design Thinking.
+In the following three-, and eight-week projects you investigate users, apply different brainstorming techniques, and create functional prototypes.